Stono/conker/README.md

 # conker
 A simple concurrency manager for nodejs.
-Basically this is to facilitate situations where you want to control the maximum number of delegates being called for a single "key".
+Basically this is to facilitate situations where you want to control the maximum number of async delegates that can be executed at any time for a single "concurrency key".

 ## Getting Started
 Install the module with: `npm install conker`